bigbird555/bigbird555.github.io/index.md

 <details><summary>6th place in Suugaku Koushien, National Mathematics Competition</summary>
 September (2015-9)

-I and other 4 students who were good at mathematics in high school participated in Suugaku Koshien (National Mathematics Competition) as a team.
+I and other 4 students who were good at mathematics in high school participated in Suugaku Koshien (National Mathematics Competition) sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a team.
 We won sixth place in the national tournament out of other 415 high school teams. </details>

 <details><summary>Rank A Award, Japan Mathematical Olympiad</summary>
 Febuary (2015-2)